Kroc/retronym/docs/guide.md

     ;
 ```

-There is something a little-bit wrong here that I hope you've noticied in an "aha!" / light-bulb moment.
+There is something a little-bit wrong here that I hope you've noticed in an "aha!" / light-bulb moment.

 The stride is only one-byte wide, meaning each letter of the text becomes its own Record!

-As far as the example program is concerened it makes no difference, but when we begin wanting to manipulate and share data across a large code-base we don't want to be dealing with individual letters like that.
+As far as the example program is concerned it makes no difference, but when we begin wanting to manipulate and share data across a large code-base we don't want to be dealing with individual letters like that.

 We could just increase the stride to the right number of bytes, like this: